 and the vegetable stock (four cups).
 Alternatives: you could use half vegetable stock and water or you could use chicken stock (preferable Bone Broth).
 The color of the soup deepens depending on the stock you use.
 Either way – delicious!

 Cook until cauliflower is soft about 15 minutes.

 Turn off the heat.
 Then I use the immersion blender to blend into a smooth consistency.
 I don’t mind a few cauliflower pieces here and there though.
 Once blended, add the parmesan cheese.

 Add salt and pepper to taste.
 I start by adding 1/4 teaspoon of salt and pepper.
 For this batch, I ended up adding 1/2 teaspoon of salt and 1/4 teaspoon of pepper.
 You can adjust to your tastes.

 Enjoy this soup nice and hot!
 It heats up nicely the next day also.
 Here’s a revelation – Ben likes this too and had many bowls of this soup.
 That’s the Ben who claims he doesn’t like cauliflower very much.
-That’s two cauliflower recipes this year!
-The other was the cauliflower pizza.

 This is the table that I usually take my food photos because it gets lots of great light.
 I am still learning photography, but this window helps (a lot).
 Here you can see the hot steaming soup and the snow through the window.
 We got about eight inches of snow this past week.

 This is a great soup to whip up during these busy holiday weeks.
 I am enjoying it as a great lighter meal during all the holiday feasting that is going on.
 I am sure I will be making it many times this winter.

 - pieces One head of cauliflower washed and cut into .